-- Education pioneer Sir Timothy O’Shea – known for applying artificial intelligence to learning – takes up advisory position with digital platform Kortext.
+- Education pioneer Sir Timothy O’Shea – known for applying artificial intelligence to learning – takes up an advisory position with digital platform Kortext.

 - The former principal of the University of Edinburgh has led tech advances in Higher Education since 1970.